imjihuan/fuego/docs/rst_src/Coding_style.rst

 assume you have any shell features on the target board outside of those supported by 'busybox ash'.

-Try running 'checkbashisms' on your target-side code, to check for any non-POSIX constructs in the code.
+Try running the program ``checkbashisms`` on your target-side code, to check for any non-POSIX constructs in the code.

 The code in ``fuego_test.sh`` is guaranteed to run in bash, and may contain bashisms, if needed.
 If equivalent functionality is available